utdata/rwdir/docs/13-mastery.md

 # Mastery - Mixed Beverages {#mastery}

-> DRAFT

 With this assignment you will be given a dataset, recorded interviews and some story ideas and you will build a full story based on the collection.

 ## The assignment outline

 First, let's talk about the deliverables:

 - You'll produce an 500-word data drop based on the data.
 This should be written as a news story like most of our other data drops.
 You need three or four "facts" from the data to build a good case, and then support those with quotes.
-Don't pad your story with an expose on the drinking culture in Austin, just find more stories and quotes to build a better story.
+Don't pad your story with an exposé on the drinking culture in Austin, just find more data facts and quotes to build a better story.
 (100 points)
 - You'll turn in any analysis work you've done (your R project), regardless if it is used in the story.
 I want ALL of your work.
 (100 points)
 - You'll produce at least one publishable chart to go with your story using ggplot or Datawrapper.
 This chart needs to have a proper headline, description, legend, annotations and such so that the chart can be understood outside the context of the story.
 Include an image and/or link in your story.
 (100 points)
 - You will be assigned an editing partner from the class to work with.
 You will each do your own story (and must have different angles), but the idea is you have someone to regularly talk with about your analysis, edit your story and proof-read your charts.
 At the end of the first week you have an assignment where you tell me your editing partner and angle they are looking at, and then another later where you discuss how you helped each other.